allegro/ralph/doc/pricing.rst

 :index:`Virtual servers`
 ------------------------

-The price of virtual server's CPU is calculated as *1/n* of the sum of prices of the CPUs in the hypervisor, where *n* is the sum of all virtual CPUs on all the virtual machines running on that hypervisor.

-The price of virtual server's memory is calculated normally, the memory model is set to "Virtual Memory" and you can set a price per 1GB of it.

-The disk space of a virtual server is not included in its price -- it's assumed that it only contains the base system of the server, and all relevant storage is done on the disk shares connected to it.

-The disk shares are counted normally, with the exception that if not a whole disk share is used by the virtual machine's disk image, then only the part that is used is included in the price.
+The disk shares that are mounted from the hypervisor are counted as used by the virtual servers, with the exception that if not a whole disk share is used by the virtual machine's disk image, then only the part that is used is included in the price.

 :index:`Virtual server hypervisors`
 -----------------------------------